CAD-Booster/SolidDNA/README.md

 We'd love your help to keep expanding and improving this project.
 Before starting a big pull request, please create an issue and ask if it's something that would fit this project.

 ## About this fork
 This repository is a fork of [SolidDNA](https://github.com/angelsix/solidworks-api) by AngelSix.
-Because that project wasn't actively maintained, we forked it, applied our improvements and published the results.
+Because that project wasn't being maintained, we forked it in 2021, applied our improvements and published the results.

 We fixed bugs, made SolidDNA capable of running multiple add-ins and we strong-name signed the NuGet package.
 Signing lets us run multiple versions of SolidDNA side by side.
 To achieve that, we removed the dependency injection (because all add-ins run in the same thread) and removed running in a separate app domain (because it exposed SOLIDWORKS bugs).

+And we have been improving it ever since.

 ## Tips for creating a pull request
 If you want to add a feature to SolidDNA or want to request a change, a Pull Request is the way to go.
 Fork the repository, create a feature branch, make your changes and create a pull request in this project.